 Growing numbers of older people live for longer periods of time with chronic illness and functional limitations, rendering them reliant on (formal and informal) support in order to continue living independently in the community (REF).
 Large differences in the availability and affordability of long-term care services lead to marked variability in how older people in need of care can access such support across European countries (Oliveira & Llena-Nozal, 2020; Rodrigues et al, 2018).
 Furthermore, cultural, economic and social dynamics conspire to create variability in care use patterns between different groups within those same countries, such that available care is not always used by those who most need it, but rather by those who can most easily afford and access it.
 A growing body of evidence suggests inequalities in health and functioning are paralleled and reinforced by persistent inequalities in access to long-term care, severely limiting opportunities for vulnerable groups of older people to maintain independence for as long as possible (Ilinca et al. 2017; Rodrigues et al. 2018).
 In this study, we aim to understand how widowhood and living arrangements are associated with the probability to receive community-based formal and informal care for older people with care needs and how gender and socio-economic differences affect this association.

 A key dimension of inequality in care use is gender.
 The experience of ageing, as well as functional and socio-economic trajectories, differ markedly between women and men Phillips et al 2016).
 Women live longer than men, but more years of their lives are lived with disability and functional impairment (Leatterji et al., 2015: Leveille et al., 2014).
 They are therefore more reliant on care resources in later life but often less able to afford care.
-Gender differences in income, wealth and social capital, while relevant across age groups, are particularly pronounced for current old age cohorts: women aged 75 years or above are the group with the highest risk of poverty in Europe (Eurostat).
-Due to higher longevity, women are also significantly more likely to outlive their spouses.
+Gender differences in factors such as? income, wealth and social capital, while relevant across age groups, are particularly pronounced for current old age cohorts: women aged 75 years or above are the group with the highest risk of poverty in Europe (Eurostat).
+Due to higher longevity, women are also significantly more likely to outlive their male? spouses.
 Widows greatly outnumber widowers in all European countries (REF).
 What is more, the experience of widowhood affects men and women differently.
 Whereas women are more vulnerable to financial distress after the loss of a spouse (Gillen et al., 2009; Biro, 2013), the adverse mental and physical health effects of widowhood are more pronounced for men (Lee et al., 2001; Bennett et al., 2005).
 Gender is intertwined with every aspect of the experience of ageing and often inseparable from patterns of socio-economic inequality in old age (Van der Linden et al., 2019).
 Therefore, throughout our analysis, we place gender differences at the core of our analytical strategy, while recognizing the intersectional nature of different sources of disadvantage in old age.